rnabioco/pneuro-onc-browsers/content/project/pn/index.md

 single-nuclei RNA-sequencing (snRNA-seq) was applied retrospectively to 8 frozen plexiform neurofibromas (PN) to characterize the disease tumor microenvironment (TME).
 Additionally, 4 frozen PN samples were OCT embedded and spatial transcriptomics (ST) was run, adding morphological context to the transcriptomic data generated.

+Accompanies the [manuscript]({{< relref "/content/publication/amani-2023-bt/index.md">}}) "Integration of single-nuclei RNA-sequencing, spatial transcriptomics and histochemistry defines the complex microenvironment of NF1-associated plexiform neurofibromas".

 ## Data availability

-snRNA-seq and spatial transcriptomics data have been deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO) database and will be released upon publication.
+snRNA-seq and spatial transcriptomics data have been deposited in the National Center for Biotechnology Information Gene Expression Omnibus (GEO) database and are available at accession [GSE232766](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE232766).

-A [UCSC cell browser](https://d2nywbe3ddspri.cloudfront.net), currently private, will be made available for interactive exploration of the data upon publication.
+A [UCSC cell browser](https://d2nywbe3ddspri.cloudfront.net) is also available for interactive exploration of the data upon publication.